Deepikaprabakaran/T-FLIPFLOP-POSEDGE/README.md

 **PROGRAM**

 /* Program for flipflops and verify its truth table in quartus using Verilog programming.
-Developed by: ROSHINI S
+Developed by:DEEPIKA P
-RegisterNumber: 212223230174
+RegisterNumber: 212223240024
 ```
 module TFLIPFLOPPOSEDGE( input clk, rst_n, input t,
 output reg q,